Google Goes Corporate at Google Next

 When individual software purchases were massive capital expenditures, each purchase required top-level oversight.
 The cloud shifted this CAPEX to OPEX and into the budget of individual teams.
 Individual DevOps teams can now make these purchases themselves, choosing what works best for their projects.
 This is precisely why multi-cloud is happening – individual teams are purchasing resources from different cloud service providers to meet the needs of their teams.

 Purchases are no longer top-down affairs.
 It is also what makes Google’s strategy baffling.
 They have the mindshare of the DevOps teams that are buying cloud services.
 They should be building on their strengths in AI, machine learning, and, especially, Kubernetes.
 Instead, they are adopting a worn-out strategy of wooing top-level executives.
 It didn’t work for Oracle, so they changed.
 It won’t work for Google.

-For Google customers there is the danger that innovation will slow.
-With more focus directed at enterprise deals and the features that are desired by the Fortune 500 crowd, it’s unclear if Google will continue to invest in the advanced products it’s know for.
+For Google customers, there is the danger that innovation will slow.
+With more focus directed at enterprise deals and the features that are desired by the Fortune 500 crowd, it’s unclear if Google will continue to invest in the advanced products it’s known for.
 The keynotes at Google Next 2019 suggest this is a real concern.
-The spotlight was on big enterprise deals and not awesome new services that allow forward thinking customers to make amazing software.
-Unfortunately, this is more likely to cause Google to slip in popularity with it’s loyal base.
-All we can do is hope that Thomas Kurian will do what he wasn’t able to do at Oracle, bring in enough massive deals to drive up revenue.
+The spotlight was on big enterprise deals and not awesome new services that allow forward-thinking customers to make amazing software.
+Unfortunately, this is more likely to cause Google to slip in popularity with its loyal base.
+All we can do is hope that Thomas Kurian will do what he wasn’t able to do at Oracle: bring in enough massive deals to drive up revenue.